Florida Workers’ Compensation Insurance Guaranty Association

 An eleven member Board of Directors is authorized under Florida Statutes Section 631.912 (see Board of Directors page).
-The Executive Director is Sandra J. Robinson.
+The Executive Director is Thomas D. Streukens.

 FWCIGA evaluates workers’ compensation claims made by insureds against insolvent member companies or funds and determines if such claims are covered claims which should be paid or settled with funds from FWCIGA.
 FWCIGA also determines whether an assessment against its members is necessary to pay covered claims of an insolvent insurer, or to reimburse FWCIGA for expenses associated with carrying out its statutory functions.
 In addition, FWCIGA may make reports and recommendations to the Florida Office of Insurance Regulation regarding solvency, liquidation or rehabilitation of member insurers, may request an examination of member insurers which may be impaired or insolvent and may make recommendations to the Florida Office of Insurance Regulation regarding the detection and prevention of insolvency of a workers’ compensation insurer.

-Florida Statute 631.914 allows for the assessment of self-insurance funds at a rate of 1.5%, and all other insurers at a rate of 2% of the insurer's or fund's annual net written workers' compensation insurance premiums in the state of Florida.
-Effective July 1, 1999, if assessments otherwise authorized are insufficient to make all payments on reimbursements then owing, an additional assessment of up to 1.5 % may be levied.
+Florida Statute 631.914 allows for the assessment of member insurers and self-insurance funds at a rate of 2% of the insurer’s or fund’s direct written workers’ compensation insurance premiums in the state of Florida.
+If assessments otherwise authorized are insufficient to make all payments on reimbursements then owing, an additional assessment of up to 1.5 % may be levied.
+Assessments are levied on full policy premium prior to discounts and deductible credits.